chidubemokeke/Subgraph-Tutorial-S1-P1-ERC20/README.md

 graph deploy --studio <subgraph-name>
 ```

+## Additional Resources

+For more detailed information and examples, refer to [The Graph Protocol Documentation](https://thegraph.com/docs/en/)

 ## Conclusion

 Congratulations!
 You've successfully completed Part 1 of the Beginner Level in the Subgraph Development Masterclass.
 You've learned how to define entities, implement mappings, and deploy a subgraph using an ERC20 token contract as a use case.